ToxicFrog/doom-mods/gzap/NOTES.md

 - if it's already in the index, re-use that ID since it means another wad has already disambiguated and gotten the same name
 - if it's not, generate a new ID for it and enter the new name and ID into the index

-## Compatibility issues

-GDT MAP12 -- there are two red keys, one gets flushed when you enter the map, the other appears later.
-They're meant to look like the same key, ofc.
-But it means you can't ever collect the first one.

-There's also a check (originally a shotgun) in a blueroom to the west; it's not clear to me that there's any way to get this to spawn into the level.

-We need some way of marking checks as uncollectable during refinement.

 ## Scan Mode